 Be willing to change.
 When you start off as a new business owner you have all these ideas that you think will work and some will but even more, won’t.
 I think it’s good to constantly evaluate yourself so that you can make changes and be willing to tweak things that aren’t working.

 You give names to your rugs.
 How do you name them?

-At first this it was easy because I would just pick names of my friends and my favorite places, but that didn’t last for long.
+At first, this was easy because I would just pick the names of my friends and my favorite places, but that didn’t last for long.
 Now I go through list of towns and cities and use anything that pops out at me.

-Have you ever sold a rug you loved and deeply regretted it?
+Have you ever sold a rug you loved and deeply regretted?